 BOSTON — Tom Thibodeau listened to the frustration of Quentin Grimes, and on Friday, he responded.

-Not with words but with a lineup change, removing the guard from the starting lineup and replacing him with Donte DiVincenzo as the Knicks fell to the Celtics, 133-123.
+Not with words but with a lineup change, removing the third-year guard from the starting lineup and replacing him with Donte DiVincenzo as the Knicks readied to face the Boston Celtics.